dukeeagle/PowersOfTwo/README.md

 # PowersOfTwo

-Twitter Bot that tweets the powers of two every so often.
+Twitter bot that tweets the powers of two every so often.